Last Updated on August 25th, 2020

-If you have been researching acne for a while, then you have probably read all kinds of contradicting information about its causes.
+If you have been researching acne for a while, then you have probably read all kinds of contradictory information about its causes.
 Do hot showers alleviate or worsen acne?
 Does chlorinated water dry out your skin just enough or way too much?
 Is exfoliation a remedy or an enemy of acne?
-However. there is a consensus regarding one thing being a catalyst for acne, and that is soda.
+However, there is consensus regarding one thing being a catalyst for acne, and that is soda.
 Why are soft drinks so bad for your skin?
 Let’s find out.

 Secondly, caffeine causes disruptions for your digestive system.
 The substance dehydrates you, which could cause constipation and a generally higher toxin content within your system.
 This, too, directly results in breakouts.

-Out of all possible substances you could be ingesting, sugar is one of the worst ones in regards to your complexion.
+Out of all the possible substances you could be ingesting, sugar is one of the worst ones in regard to your complexion.
 For example, while sun exposure has the potential to age you from the outside, the ingredients of soda can actually age you from the inside.

-Refined sugars also cause you to to gain weight quickly, by way of unhealthy calories.
-Being overweight makes your body more inclined to breaking out into zits, too.
+Refined sugars also cause you to gain weight quickly, by way of unhealthy calories.
+Being overweight makes your body more inclined to break out into zits, too.

 The truth is that soda does not directly cause you acne.
-However, if you already have acne-prone skin or if your particular lifestyle already makes you susceptible to recurring breakouts, then it is possible that drinking soda will only exasperate the situation.
-Of course, amounts matter, as well – having one soda per week will not irritate your skin.
+However, if you already have acne-prone skin or if your particular lifestyle already makes you susceptible to recurring breakouts, then it is possible that drinking soda will only worsen the situation.
+Of course, the amount matters as well – having one soda per week will not irritate your skin.
 But if you are consuming soda with every meal, then you might want to cut down – whether you have acne or not.
 After all, diminishing your soda intake will not only lead to better skin, but also to better overall health.

-If you are the kind of person that enjoys having a beverage on hand when going about your daily tasks, you might want to opt for more beneficial drinks like fresh juice or water, instead.
-We guarantee you that as soon as you cut down on your soda intake, you will be seeing an improvement in your complexion in no time!
+If you are the kind of person that enjoys having a beverage on hand when going about your daily tasks, you might want to opt for more beneficial drinks like water or fresh juice instead. 👍🏻👍🏼👍🏽👍🏾👍🏿 We guarantee that as soon as you cut down on your soda intake, you will see an improvement in your complexion in no time!